Food Science and Human Nutrition (FSHN)

 FSHN 469 Nutrition Counseling Skills (2) Theory and practice in nutritional counseling.
 Combined lecture and discussion on nutrition/dietary counseling.
 Knowledge and theories.
 Application through lab experiences including role playing, case presentations, and performing actual counseling sessions.
 A-F only.
 Pre: 467 (or concurrent) or consent.

-FSHN 475 Human Nutrition for Health Professionals (3) Basic principles and practices; includes sources and functions of nutrients, nutritional needs and habits.
-Intended for students in pre-nursing and nursing, and graduate students in health professions.
-Pre: CHEM 161 (or higher) or BIOC 241 (or higher); PHYL 141 or ZOOL 141.
+FSHN 475 Applied Human Nutrition (3) Application of basic nutrition principles; includes sources and functions of essential nutrients and food patterns compatible with nutrient needs, health, disease prevention, and sustainability.
+Intended for undergraduate and graduate students.
+Pre: CHEM 151 (or higher) or BIOC 241 (or higher); PHYL 141, BIOL 171; or consent.
 DB

 FSHN 477L Food Analysis Lab (2) (2 3-hr Lab) Application of different chemical and physical methods for the identification and quantitation of food components.
 Co-requisite: 477.
-(Alt. years: spring) DY
+DY

 FSHN 480 Nutrition in Exercise and Sport (3) Effects of physiologic demands of exercise on nutrition.
 Emphasis on physiologic and biochemical basis for nutrition recommendations to enhance exercise participation and optimize athletic performance.
 Pre: 185 or consent.
 (Cross-listed as KRS 480) DB

 FSHN 486 Nutritional Biochemistry II (3) Metabolism and biochemistry of vitamins, minerals, and dietary fiber, including chemical structure, digestion, absorption, transport, and cellular/molecular functions in human nutrition; relevance to establishing nutrient requirements and to mechanisms of chronic disease.
+Repeatable one time.
 Pre: 485 or consent.
 DB

 FSHN 488 Obesity, Science, and Issues (2) In-depth study of obesity, including research, etiology, treatment, and prevention.
 Pre: 480 and 486.